Feodor Ostrogski: Biography

 In 1386 Grand Duke of Lithuania Władysław II Jagiełło granted him possession of Ostroh castle and appointed him governor of Volhynia with the capital at Lutsk in 1387.
 In addition to Ostrog, Feodor became owner of Korets, Iziaslav (Zaslav), and other towns.

 On 4 September 1390, Knyaz Feodor commanded the defence of one of the Vilnius Castles during its siege by the Vytautas, Teutonic Knight and knight guests from almost all of European states during the Lithuanian Civil War (1389–1392).
 The Crooked Castle was captured and its commander, Karigaila, brother of Jogaila, was killed.
 The Upper castle, with Polish staff and lower, commanded by Feodor, were rescued.

+According to the research of Leontii Voitovych, Ulrich von Richental’s chronicle of the Council of Constance mentions an unnamed “high-born prince of Red Ruthenia” as a member of Metropolitan Gregory Tsamblak’s delegation in 1418.
+Voitovych argues that this unnamed nobleman was Feodor Ostrogski, whom he identifies as a possible cadet-line descendant of the Romanovichi dynasty and a claimant to the Galician–Volhynian heritage.

 In 1422 Feodor travelled to Bohemia in the entourage of Sigismund Korybut and was sent by him as an ambassador to the Hussites.
 He fought in the Battle of Aussig.
 A folk song about this battle mentions Frederic, Ruthenian Prince of Ostrog, who left home and had assimilated Czech habits and language (Jan Długosz book XI, page 650).
 In 1430 with Sigismund Korybut and Hussites he captured Gliwice and they made this town their stronghold, their participation in the Hussite assault on Saxony is however doubtful.
 Długosz, however, mentions it.
 At Easter of the same year a group under the command of Frederic Prince of Ostrog, Jakub Nadobny from Rogów and Jan Kuropatwa from Łańcuchów Średniawa, attacked Jasna Góra Monastery, plundered it and destroyed Icon of Black Madonna of Częstochowa.
 A year later with Sigismund Korybut he attacked the Hungarian monastery in Lechnica.